htrajan/ht-drawsteel/Bestiary/War Spider.md

 **Wide Back**

-Two of the spider’s size 1 allies can occupy the same space while riding the spider.
+Two of the spider's size 1 allies can occupy the same space while riding the spider.